How machine learning can support fraud detection in online payments

 As more businesses accept digital payments, online payment fraud is growing.
 Losses are projected to exceed $343 billion by 2027² due to activities like credit card fraud, identity theft, malware, and phishing.

-The impact of online fraud on your business can be devastating, not only in terms of financial losses but also for your brand reputation.
-It can directly impact your bottom line through lost revenue from fraudulent transactions, chargebacks, and legal fees.
+The impact of online payment fraud on your business can be devastating, not only in terms of financial losses but also for your brand reputation.
+It can directly impact your bottom line through lost revenue from fraudulent transactions, chargeback fees, and legal expenses.

 For customers, the impact is just as severe.
-They can lose money, have their personal information stolen, and lose trust in your brand.
-When customers fall victim to fraud, they may lose confidence in transacting with your business in the future and be wary of making online payments in general.
+They can lose money, have their sensitive information or bank account details stolen, and lose customer trust in your brand.
+When customers fall victim to fraud, they may avoid transacting with your business again and become wary of online payment systems altogether.

-Using strong payment security measures and advanced fraud detection methods is important to protect your customers' financial information and avoid payment fraud.
+Using strong fraud prevention measures and advanced fraud detection tools is essential to protect your customers' payment information and prevent payment fraud.

 Stop fraud before it occurs.
 Integrated payment fraud detection.